Dijetlo/Restful_AI/README.md

 location: /api/v1/lcs

 Top leve dictionary must have key 'setOfStrings' sub key must be string "value".
-Broken subkey values - i.e. { "value" : "Erp, Derpa, Derp"} are get split into components and tossed in the word chipper.
+Broken subkey values - i.e. { "value" : "Erp, Derpa, Derp"} get split on the white space and tossed in the word chipper along with the rest.

-Very handy for obsessive/compulsives who worry incessently about things like longest chain.
+Very handy for obsessive/compulsives who worry incessently about things like longest common substring.